 “I’m so glad my parents ensured we listened to Christian music.
 It’s true, sometimes I felt a little left out from some other kids because I didn’t know the songs they were talking about.
 But having the truth of God’s word put to song as constant reminders as we were driving around town left little room for lies of the world to creep in.”

-TAKING PART IN CHURCH ACTIVITIES LIKE POWER CAMP
+TAKING PART IN CHURCH ACTIVITIES

 Let’s look at just a couple more items mentioned in the survey: serving in church and participating in church projects.
 Yes, it’s true that serving in the church has been difficult to do since the beginning of the covid-19 pandemic.
 But now that churches are beginning to open back up with more opportunities, it won’t be long before your child can once again benefit from children’s programs, including regular weekly meetings and special summer activities.
+This is a great time to get plugged into what a church near you is doing.

 In conclusion, parents, now is the time to give your kids the best advantage.
 Set them up for spiritual success with good habits and activities.
 The practices you help them build today to help them grow spiritually can make a difference not just into their adulthood, but in their eternity.